Lose Weight Without Counting Calories

 When you eat less, your body often responds by slowing down metabolism, increasing hunger signals, and conserving energy.

 This means the same calorie intake can produce very different results over time.
+For example, someone who consistently sleeps poorly or experiences high stress may find weight loss harder even when calorie intake remains unchanged.

 2. It Ignores How Different Foods Affect the Body